Proposals

 Describing and quantifying these risks requires a scalable framework that can be applicable for systems of varying degrees of complexity.
 Complex systems involving software, hardware, safety, and security properties can greatly benefit from continuous quantitative analysis to inform decision-making.

-A single generalised system cannot address all domains effectively, so Eclipse Trustable Software aims to evolve into an ecosystem built around a unified methodology in the longer term.
-The first step in this journey is the Eclipse Trustable Software Framework (TSF) and its set of Tenets and Assertions: short statements (propositions that could be either true or false) identifying what objectives software projects must consider in order to be considered Trustable.
+A single generalised system cannot address all domains effectively, so Eclipse Trustable Software Framework aims to evolve into an ecosystem built around a unified methodology in the longer term.
+The first step in this journey is the Trustable Software Framework (TSF) and its set of Tenets and Assertions: short statements (propositions that could be either true or false) identifying what objectives software projects must consider in order to be considered Trustable.

 TSF specifies how metadata about a software project is stored and managed in a git repository, alongside the software's source code and documentation.
 This involves systematically tracking a set of statements that specify the software project, which form a directed acyclic graph (DAG) and provide metrics for continuous analysis and iteration.